vm-sao/sao-palette/README.md

 ## License

-The SAO Icons are licensed under the MIT License.
+The SAO Palette are licensed under the MIT License.